NaydenBanchevski/PerScholas-WebApp-SBA/README.md

 - **Responsive Design**:

   - Ensures the application looks great on both desktop and mobile devices.
-  - Dark mode inspired by Atom One theme for a sleek, modern interface.

 - **Smooth Scrolling and User Controls**:
   - Automatically scrolls the chat to the latest messages, with controls to pause scrolling when reviewing past messages.